Thawness/Fancy-Linux-Terminal/README.md

 sudo apt install fonts-powerline

 _________________________________________
-Setting up powerline fonts for bash
+Setting up powerline fonts for bash for beginners
 _________________________________________

 Open your terminal, logged in as user.